Chapter 6: Multiple Qubits and Entanglement

 • Tensor products combine qubit state spaces, creating an exponentially large space: $n$ qubits need $2^n$ amplitudes.

-• CNOT is the fundamental two-qubit gate that creates correlations between qubits, flipping the target when the control is $|1\rangle$.
+• CNOT is the fundamental two-qubit gate that creates correlations, flipping the target when the control is $|1\rangle$.

 • The four Bell states are maximally entangled two-qubit states that serve as the basic resource for quantum protocols.